New artistic space lights up in downtown Shreveport

 SHREVEPORT, La.
-(KTAL/KMSS) – A new place is lights up for people in downtown Shreveport.
+(KTAL/KMSS) – A new place is lit up for people in Shreveport to add artistic flair downtown.

 Caddo Common Park unveiled their new “Artist-Trees” displays Wednesday night.